-Taunton Police and Fire Departments to Compete in Charity Hockey Game
+Taunton Police and Fire Departments to Compete in 2nd Annual Charity Hockey Game

-TAUNTON — Police Chief Edward Walsh and Fire Chief Timothy Bradshaw are pleased to announce that a charity hockey game to benefit the families of a Taunton Police officer and Taunton firefighter will be held this weekend.
+TAUNTON — Police Chief Edward Walsh and Fire Chief Timothy Bradshaw are pleased to announce that a charity hockey game to benefit the family of an 8-month-old Taunton girl with cancer will be held next month.

 - Hockey Game – 2-4 p.m.

 - Aleixo Arena, 150 Honorable Gordon M. Owen Riverway, Taunton

 - Portuguese-American Civic Club, 175 School St, Taunton

 For the second year in a row, members of the Taunton Police Department and Taunton Fire Department will square off against each other to raise money for multiple charitable efforts undertaken by the departments this year.

 A portion of the proceeds will go to the family of Holly Rodrigues, an 8-month-old Taunton girl diagnosed with bilateral retinoblastoma, a form of childhood cancer that affects the eyes.